Lesely-Advance-Web-Team/Mod_7-8/README.md

         ?>
 ```
 - **Write PHP code that adds data to the database**
-  - In the upload.php file I added the following code to read from the database:
+  - In the upload.php file I added the following code to add images to the database:
 ```
 <?php
 $mysqli = new mysqli('localhost','root','Secur3Passw0rd!','images') or die($mysqli->connect_error);